skyekiwi/documentation/src/pages/legal/privacy-notice.md

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
-To request to review, update, or delete your personal information, please send a request to agiletypescript@gmail.com.
+To request to review, update, or delete your personal information, please send a request to hello@skye.kiwi.
 We will respond to your request within 30 days.